Garrett Cooper Player Props: Marlins vs. Tigers

-On Saturday, Garrett Cooper (.282 slugging percentage in past 10 games, with no home runs) and the Miami Marlins face the Detroit Tigers, whose starting pitcher will be Beau Brieske.
-First pitch is at 4:10 PM ET.
+The Miami Marlins, including Garrett Cooper (.256 slugging percentage in past 10 games, including zero home run), take on starting pitcher Tarik Skubal and the Detroit Tigers at LoanDepot park, Sunday at 1:40 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Rays.

 Garrett Cooper Game Info & Props vs. the Tigers